 About me

-I’m in my 3rd-year as Ph.D. candidate in Computer Science and Engineering at University of Michigan, where I am fortunately advised by Professor Xinyu Wang.
-I received my undergraduate degree in Computer Engineering at University of Washington, where I luckily worked with Dr. Chenglong Wang and Professor Rastislav Bodik.
+I’m in my 4th-year as Ph.D. candidate in Computer Science and Engineering at University of Michigan, where I am fortunately advised by Dr. Steve Oney.
+I received my undergraduate degree in Computer Engineering at University of Washington, where I luckily worked with Dr. Chenglong Wang and Dr. Rastislav Bodik.

 Publications